bensmidt/CS229-ML/README.md

 ## Problem Sets
 The problem set assignments (instructions) can be found [here](https://github.com/bensmidt/CS229-ML-Autumn-2018/tree/main/Problem-Sets).
 All coding assignments are programmed in Python using NumPy and Matplotlib.

 Problem sets contain roughly equal parts coding and mathematics.
 Each problem set contains a directory in [Solutions](https://github.com/bensmidt/CS229-ML-Autumn-2018/tree/main/Solutions) with my solutions for each problem.
-For simplicity I've decided to use Google Drive to store my handwritten math solutions since it automatically syncs with GoodNotes (however I may later upload a pdf for each problem set to GitHub since the solution are concise).
+For simplicity I've decided to use Google Drive to store my handwritten math solutions since it automatically syncs with GoodNotes (however I may later upload a pdf for each problem set to GitHub since the solutions are concise and the PDFs should be short).

+Below I've linked my coding assignment solutions (GitHub) and my math solutions (Google Drive).
+Each problem set contains a separate PDF for my math solutions.
+Page numbers for those PDFs are provided below as well.

 ### Problem Set 1
 [Assignment Instructions](https://github.com/bensmidt/CS229-ML-Autumn-2018/blob/main/Problem-Sets/Prob-Set-1.pdf)